jupyter/jupyter/docs/source/running.rst

     jupyter notebook

-This should result in the Notebok web application opening in your default web browser.
+This should result in the Notebook web application opening in your default web browser.